Affordable Housing: Defining the Problem

 Profit Machine

 To explore affordable housing, I created a diagrammatic abstraction of our political and economic system.
-I call it the Profit Machine.
-Similar to an architectural diagram, this abstraction allows us to see the bigger picture behind all the distracting details of political affiliations and individual market players.
-I will also anthropomorphize the profit machine for the sake of narrative simplicity.
+I call it Profit Machine.
+Similar to an architectural diagram, this abstraction allows us to see the bigger picture behind all the distracting details, in this case, politics, emotions, and the conduct of individual market players.
+I will also anthropomorphize Profit Machine for the sake of narrative simplicity.

 The Profit Machine will be a tool we use to test the present, former, and proposed affordability schemes and predict their inevitable outcome (or comprehend the outcome if it has already happened).